wisdom1972/Banana-Pi-Benchmark/README.md

  run the python on the spyder tools on Windows

+ The code is in bannapi_benchmark.py, it is very short code

  Get the following result of benchmark

 # it is based on Banana Pi 4 of Ben Chen